The Pulse of K-Entertainment

 #K-Film#Korean Film#Korean Cinema#Awards

-Park is only the second Asian filmmaker to serve as Cannes jury president after Wong Kar-wai, who held the position 20 years ago.
+Park is only the second Asian filmmaker to serve as Cannes jury president after Wong Kar-wai, who held the role 20 years earlier.
 The selection marks a deliberate turn toward recognizing Korean cinema's transformative influence on global film.

-"Park Chan-wook's inventiveness, visual mastery, and penchant for capturing the multiple impulses of women and men with strange destinies have given contemporary cinema some truly memorable moments," festival president Iris Knobloch and director Thierry Frémaux said in a joint statement.
+"Park Chan-wook's inventiveness, visual mastery, and penchant for capturing the multiple impulses of women and men with strange destinies have given contemporary cinema some truly memorable moments," festival president Iris Knobloch and director Thierry Frémaux said in the official Festival de Cannes announcement.
 "We are delighted to celebrate his immense talent and, more broadly, the cinema of a country deeply engaged with the questioning of our time."

 Park, whose latest film No Other Choice earned three Golden Globe nominations, offered a characteristically philosophical response to the appointment.